Hemanth-Mydugolam/Transaction-Q-A---Assistant---LLM/README.md

 This project is a Streamlit-based LLM application that allows users to query bank transaction statements using natural language.

 The application:
-- Reads transaction PDFs from a local project folder
+- Reads transaction PDFs from a local project folder (PDF's are generated using sample_statements_pdf_generater.py code)
 - Extracts tabular transaction data
 - Loads it into Pandas
 - Uses an LLM to interpret user queries